Nebual/space-couch/README.md

 ###Game isn't fun
 * Yeah its kinda early

-###There's no stars, this isn't space at all
+###~~There's no stars~~ The stars don't move, this isn't space at all
 * Working on it

+## Design Principles
+* Require cross-role coordination
+* Encourage tunnel-vision
+  * Each role has its own narrow focus, and isn't given sufficient information to correctly make decisions without information from other roles (or the captain)
+* Roles should all have small amounts of downtime

 ## Todo
+* Backend
+  * [X] Saves/restores client state between refreshes/disconnects
+  * [ ] Saves/restores server state between server reboots/crashes
 * Engineer
+  * [X] Many swipe-navigable panels, categorized
   * Tons of knobs, buttons, and dials
   * Max Watts (capacity) sliders for subsystems
   * Max Volts (strength) sliders for subsystems
+  * Everything is poorly labeled - can vary according to the Model # of the module (which changes when upgraded, and each game start will have different default models)
+    * Protogen's Thor Sublight Thrusters have a 'T Inhibitor' (inverse max capacity) and a 'T Coefficient' (voltage) sliders,
+    * Far Horizon's Calibrus Thrusters use a pair of 'T Cap A' and 'T Cap B' max capcity sliders, B must stay below A but are otherwise added together, along with a 'T Vlt' (voltage) slider
   * Has to manage temperature of the reactor core
 * Robotics Expert
-  * Needs a map of the ship
+  * [X] Needs a map of the ship
-  * Directs robots over it to do things that need movement
+  * [X] Directs robots over it to do things that need movement
   * Fire extinguishing
   * Repair
     * With spare part - fast, but takes system offline briefly, consumes part